anon3y/predict-emotion-from-voice-/README.md

 <li> For ML Prototype, only audio speech files are used and  Random Forest algorithm  is used for classifying emotions </li>

-<b>approach taken for  feature engineering <b> : Cepstral mean and variance normalization (CMVN) is a computationally efficient normalization technique for robust speech recognition.
+<li><b>approach taken for  feature engineering <b> : Cepstral mean and variance normalization (CMVN) is a computationally efficient normalization technique for robust speech recognition. </li>